 */

-So it actually returns a set of three, strictly seen 4, different types of data for a country:
+So it actually returns a set of three, strictly speaking four, different types of data for a country:

 • Country name